junbaih/32_bit_Processor/README.md

 The processor was implemented on a FPGA, with basys3_wrapper.sv and seg_display.sv

-The repo might be moved if requested by uci instructors.
+The repo might be removed if requested by uci instructors.